lestrrat-go/jwx/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Disclaimer**
+**Contribution Guidelines**

-Before filing an issue, please read the contents of [DISCLAIMERS.md](https://github.com/lestrrat-go/jwx/blob/main/DISCLAIMERS.md), and follow its instructions.
+Before filing an issue, please read the contents of [CONTRIBUTING.md](https://github.com/lestrrat-go/jwx/blob/v1/.gthub/CONTRIBUTING.md), and follow its instructions.

 **Abstract**
 Please describe concisely what you want to accomplish, including prerequisite information.
 Please remember that if _you_ cannot articulate the problem, we cannot guess what you are thinking.